Amended March 2023

-- to identify and address issues particularly affecting Gay, Lesbian, Bisexual, and Transgender employees of the Department;
+- identify and address issues particularly affecting LGBTQ+ employees of the Department;

-- to support the Department in the development and implementation of effective policies and practices for the elimination of discrimination on the basis of sexual orientation in all Departmental activities; and
+- support the Department in the development and implementation of effective policies and practices for the elimination of discrimination on the basis of sexual orientation and gender identity or expression in all Departmental activities;

-- to serve as a resource and point of contact for its members, for those seeking or considering employment with the Department, and for other interested individuals or groups.
+- serve as a resource and point of contact for its members, those seeking or considering employment with the Department, and other interested individuals or groups.

 There is hereby established, in accordance with the following provisions, an association of employees of the United States Department of Justice (the “Department”) to be known as Department of Justice Pride (“DOJ Pride”).